Overview

 Alternative medicine

-- Herbal therapies, including plain peppermint, or a combination of peppermint and caraway oils and the Japanese herbal formula rikkunshito.
+- Peppermint oil or a combination of peppermint and caraway oils.

 Preparing for an appointment

-You're likely to start by seeing your primary health care provider, or you may be referred to a provider who specializes in digestive diseases, called a gastroenterologist.
+You're likely to start by seeing your primary healthcare professional.
+You may be referred to a doctor who specializes in digestive diseases, called a gastroenterologist.
 Here's some information to help you get ready for your appointment and know what to expect.

 What you can do